- In September, 2012 -

 In Philippines, the 3 nests that had been identified last June by our partner Mabuwaya in the village of Cadsalan and protected by villagers, have all hatched successfully last summer.
 In total, 38 crocodiles came out of their egg in only one week.

 Community sanctuary guard catching hatchlings to raise them in captivity and then to re-introduce them in the wild (© Mabuwaya)

 - In July, 2012 -

 Concrete repercussion of the meeting of the Crocodile Specialist Group in Manila

-Last May, the FDB and Lacoste delegations participated in the Crocodile Specialist Group meeting in Manila (cf FDB’s Newsletter n°13 May-June).
+Last May, the The Explorers Foundation and Lacoste delegations participated in the Crocodile Specialist Group meeting in Manila (cf The Explorers Foundation’s Newsletter n°13 May-June).
 This participation was a first and gave a particular dimension to the event.
 The meeting work, such as Mabuwaya’s scientific analysis accompanied with media coverage brought attention to the threats on the Philippine Crocodile.
 Lacoste interviews in local press also contributed to this awareness improvement.
 As a consequence the Philippine Senate adopted a resolution requesting for an inquiry in aid of strengthening laws protecting crocodiles in the Philippines.
 A very good news for the Philippine Crocodile!

 Philippine Crocodile Hatchling (© Mabuwaya)

 - In May, 2012 -